jamiewilson/statt/README.md

 git clone https://github.com/jamiewilson/statt.git <folder-name>
 ```

-_Or manually install by downloading the [latest release](https://github.com/jamiewilson/statt/releases)._
+_Or manually install by [downloading the ZIP](https://github.com/jamiewilson/statt/archive/master.zip)._

 **3. Install the dependencies and create a global symlink with:**